eesope/1800_202330_TeamDTC03/README.md

 # Project Title
+VanWater

 ## 1. Project Description
 State your app in a nutshell, or one-sentence pitch.
 Give some elaboration on what the core features are.
 This browser based web application to ...

 ## 2. Names of Contributors
-List team members and/or short bio's here...
 * Hi, My name is Saeyoung!
 I am excited to start this journey of creating a web application.
 * Hi, my name is Tony!
 I am excited to do this project because I love to make this city smarter with tech.
 * Hi, my name is Ella!I am excited to start this project!
 I hope this project turns out wonderful!

 ## 3. Technologies and Resources Used
-List technologies (with version numbers), API's, icons, fonts, images, media or data sources, and other resources that were used.
 * HTML, CSS, JavaScript
 * Bootstrap 5.0 (Frontend library)
 * Firebase 8.0 (BAAS - Backend as a Service)
 * From the city of Vancouver: photo, location, water quality, general information of drinking fountains
-* From Mapbox: map API, map css
+* From Mapbox: map API, map css, navigation
 * From Google Fonts: fonts, icons
-*

 ## 4. Complete setup/installion/usage
 State what a user needs to do when they come to your project.
 How do others start using your code or application?